zcyy0/Long-horizon-agent-rl-craftax/README.md

 unfamiliar states make the policy hypersensitive.
 The world model simply refits on everything it has ever seen and re-plans.

-A follow-up A/B closed the loophole in that explanation: removing the safety rule entirely (and fixing a data-collection bug) still produced no adaptation — PPO scored the same as not training at all.
-So the constraint tripping was a symptom, not the cause.
-A policy gradient can only nudge the probabilities of actions it happened to take; the world model turns the same experience into updated beliefs and replans every decision.
-The 10× adaptation gap belongs to the algorithm class, not its settings.
+A follow-up A/B closed the loophole in that explanation: with that rule switched off the update ran 22× further and still produced no adaptation — PPO scored the same as not training at all.
+So the rule tripping was a symptom, not the cause: the update was free to run and had nothing to absorb.
+A policy gradient can only nudge the probabilities of actions it happened to take, while the world model turns the same experience into updated beliefs and replans every decision.
+The 10× adaptation gap looks structural to the algorithm class rather than to the safety setting first blamed.

 ### 4. Distilling the world model back into the LLM mostly works — and its two failures were predicted in advance